opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/osm.rst

 OSM connector
 =============

-The OSM File connector (OSM standing for OpenStreetMap) is used to extract data from OpenStreetMap archives (.osm).
+The OSM File connector (OSM standing for OpenStreetMap) is used to extract data from OpenStreetMap files (.osm).

 .. admonition:: Note
    :class: note